 Pregnancy Snacks to avoid headaches

-To avoid hunger headaches due to low blood sugar, be sure not to run on an empty stomach.
+Be sure not to run on an empty stomach to avoid hunger headaches due to low blood sugar.
 Make sure you eat tiny snacks even if you’re running late.
-Keep these on the go, in your car, bag, or at your office desk.
+Keep these on the go, in your car, bag, or office desk.

 Carry high-energy snacks such as soy chips, granola bars, dried fruit, and nuts.

 Food to prevent Urinary tract infection

 In general, cranberries are known to prevent UTIs from occurring.
 Try to include no added sugar dry cranberries in your diet or everyday snacks to prevent UTIs during pregnancy.

 Fiber-rich food to avoid constipation during pregnancy

-Typically, fiber-rich selections are ideal during pregnancy and even after pregnancy to keep things moving in your digestive tract.
+Fiber-rich selections are typically ideal during and even after pregnancy to keep things moving in your digestive tract.

-Just focus on things such as fresh fruits and vegetables with the skin on if possible- raw or lightly cooked, preferably air-fried.
+Just focus on fresh fruits and vegetables with the skin on if possible- raw or lightly cooked, preferably air-fried.